Hancock, New York

 Hancock is a town in Delaware County, New York, United States.
 The town contains a village, also named Hancock.
 The town is in the southwest part of the county.
-The population was 3,224 at the 2010 census.
+The population was 2,764 at the 2020 census.
 The town is the largest by area in Delaware County.
-The town borders two other counties, Sullivan County, NY, to the south and Wayne County, PA, to the west.
+The town borders two other counties, Sullivan County to the south and Pennsylvania's Wayne County to the west.
 The town is located partially in the Catskill Park.

 History

 This town was established in 1806 from part of the town of Colchester.
 It is named for John Hancock, signer of the Declaration of the Independence.

 Sports and the Upper Delaware River

-The town of Hancock, NY, has a rich history of many things, including sports.
-The most popular sports perhaps are baseball and fishing.
-Fly fishing is extremely popular due to the Upper Delaware River (UDR), which flows right through the town.
-The River is a large economic engine that powers many businesses in Hancock and neighboring areas.
+The town of Hancock has a rich history of sports.
+Perhaps the most popular sports are baseball and fishing.
+Fly fishing is extremely popular due to the Upper Delaware River, which flows through the town.
+The river is a large economic engine that powers many businesses in Hancock and neighboring areas.
 The Hancock Golf Course was designed in 1941 by famed golf architect, Robert Trent Jones, Sr.

 Baseball has been a part of Hancock for generations.
 A local Hancock native, Eddie Murphy, was a professional baseball player in the major leagues.
-"Honest Eddie" Murphy appeared in three World Series during his time in the MLB.
+"Honest Eddie" Murphy appeared in three World Series during his time in MLB.
 Most recently, Hancock Central School joined forces with Deposit Central School for all sports, in 2016.
-The new sporting programs played under the name of, the D-H Eagles.
-Prior to that, from 2010 to 2015, the Hancock Wildcats won six section 4 baseball championships in a row.
-During the 2013 and 2014 season, they fell short of the state championship in the final game.
-In 2014 they fell to Smithtown Christian 7-4 in the state championship game.
-After many years of grind and determination, joining forces with Deposit in 2016, and falling in the state semi finals in 2017, the D-H Eagles final broke through and won their first State Championship.
+The new sporting programs played under the name of the D-H Eagles.
+Prior to that, from 2010 to 2015, the Hancock Wildcats won six Section 4 baseball championships in a row.
+After joining forces with Deposit in 2016, and falling in the state semifinals in 2017, the D-H Eagles final broke through and won their first State Championship in 2018.
 D-H defeated Fort Plain 9-3.